You can search Discovery our catalogue to find records from The National Archives and over 2,500 archives across the UK.

-Users of the indexes should note that the majority of state school records have not been directly entered on to the indexes, being stored in a special series at The National Archives.
 If you are looking for the records of a particular state-funded school you should in the first instance contact staff at the local repository.
-Contact details can be found on ARCHON.
+Contact details can be found using the Find an archive tool.

 2. Accessions to repositories